Where can I find buddies on my journey to recovery?

 Our popular Courses / Workshops are:

-Wellness-focused: Bi-monthly Wellness Seminars, Mental Health 101, Let Emotion be Our Strength, Body and Mind
+Wellness-focused: Wellness Seminars, Mental Health 101, Resilience 101, Body and Mind

-Recovery-focused: Wellness Recovery Action Plan (WRAP), Recovery 101, Pathways to Recovery, Core Training for Leaders-in-training
+Recovery-focused: Wellness Recovery Action Plan (WRAP), Recovery 101, Pathways to Recovery

-In order to provide opportunities for peers to find a niche in the community and have a sense of belonging, we also have Lunch Program (Downtown and North York sites) and a variety of Leisure Clubs including Chinese painting, badminton, board games, knitting, Ping-Pong, Qigoing, Sewing, Singing, Taichi etc.
+In order to provide opportunities for peers to find a niche in the community and have a sense of belonging, we also have a variety of Leisure Clubs including Chinese painting, badminton, board games, knitting, Ping-Pong, Qigoing, Sewing, Singing, Taichi etc.

 Peer Support Program

 Peer Support Program offers support, cultivates hope and optimism, and develops a sense of empowerment among peers.
-At Hong Fook, we have Peer Coach and Peer Support Workers working in partnership with mental health professionals to support people in recovery.
+At Hong Fook, we have Peer Coach, Peer Support Workers and Peer Supporters working in partnership with mental health professionals to support people in recovery.
+If you are interested in playing a more active role in developing our courses and peer support programs, we encourage you to complete our Peer Support Training.
+This training will provide you with tools and skills to support your peers and will give you opportunities to co-facilitate our programs.
+You’ll continue to learn about peer support values and principles beyond the training by attending our ongoing Community of Practice.

 Peer Support Groups are held regularly by Peer Support Workers to encourage conversations around the principles of recovery, and to support peers in developing a positive self-concept and greater self-acceptance.
 It is also a place to create social connections between peers and reduce social isolation and stigma by developing a supportive peer network.